 And the last two minor things.
 First, holes aren’t numbered so it’s harder to remember where to put safety bars.
 Solution – I’ve bought number stickers:) Or you could use a marker to label the holes you use.
 Second, chin up bar has really sharp knurling for me so I use old, finger bicycle gloves for chin ups and pull ups.

 I would definitely recommend this rack to anyone who is thinking about buying a power rack.
 It’s easy to assemble, parts fit together nicely, it is stable and sturdy with great maximum load capacity and has 10-year frame warranty!
 I’m really satisfied with the purchase of this rack and I don’t think I will ever need to replace it.
 I mean, how many regular people will be able to test the limits of this rack?:)

-If you want to check review from other people or considering buying it, I recommend Amazon.com.
-As far as I was able to find, they have the best price.
+If you want to check the reviews from other people or are considering buying it, I recommend Amazon.com.
+They have the best price, as far as I was able to find.

 Thank you for reading and if you have any question or suggestion, you’re more than welcome to leave a comment:)